awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-view-one.md

 1. Access the channel that the endpoint is associated with, as described in [Viewing channel details](channels-view.md)\.

-1. On the details page for the channel, under **Origin endpoints** choose the endpoint ID to view details such as package information and playback preview\.
+1. On the details page for the channel, under **Origin endpoints**, choose the endpoint ID to view details such as package information and playback preview\.
 For downstream device requests, you must provide the endpoint URL from the **Endpoint URL** field or the CloudFront CDN URL\.